AbeMoe/2020-d-d-world/README.md

 ##  Overview

-The following repo intends to track the locations,lore and monasters
+The following repo intends to track the locations,lore and monsters